NR44/dietizer/README.md

 # Dietizer

-Dietizer is a tool that takes a person's information and makes calculations with proprietary formluas to help Dietitians work more efficiently.
-While this calculator can not take the place of a Registered Dietitian's clinical judgement, it can help them concentrate on something more important than crunching numbers.
+Dietizer is a tool that takes anthropometrics along with other clinical data and performs calculations with proprietary formluas to help Dietitians work more efficiently.
+While this calculator can not take the place of a Registered Dietitian's clinical judgement, it can help them allocate their time for other tasks.

-This application was developed with constant feedback with a registered deitian with 15 years of experience in both ICU and NICU(ICU for babies).
+This was developed with constant feedback with a registered deitian with more than 15 years of clinical experience.

+** This app does not save or store any identifiable patient information, keeping in compliance with privacy laws.

 <p align="center">
   <img src="/assets/calc-table.png" alt="Initial Calculator Table"